 London has established itself as the Global Fintech Capital with the most active investors, accelerators, innovation labs, incubators and a record number of disruptive startups based in London.
 In July 2015, UK Prime Minister set off on a trade mission to educate Asia on UK’s pre-eminence in Fintech.
 Mr Cameron highlighted that “over the next 20 years, 90% of global growth is expected to come from outside Europe and Britain must be poised to take advantage.”
 Fintech Storm Series is one of the key eco system builders in United Kingdom, having evangelised Fintech and its every vertical over the past year by featuring the hottest startups every month.
 Now we are targeting to connect the Indian fintech ecosystem with their counterparts in Europe, and target much larger growth prospects for all participants.

 Europe is accomplished and ageing.
 India is young, hungry and restless.
 The West has a lot to learn from India on frugal innovation: not just cheaper, but better.
-The virtues of synergy when two able partners come together have been eloquently illustrated by none other than India’s power-lister, esteemed Union Cabinet Minister Mr Nitin Gadkari who will grace the conference with a keynote on “Why India is an attractive market“.
+The virtues of synergy when two able partners come together have been eloquently illustrated by none other than India’s power-lister, esteemed Union Cabinet Minister Mr Nitin Gadkari who graced the inaugural Europe-India Conclave Dec 2015 with a keynote on “Why India is an attractive market“.
 In his words, if A produces A^2 and B produces B^2, (A+B) produces A^2 + B^2 + 2AB.
 So our quest is to bring Europe & India together in technology, innovation and entrepreneurship to produce the alpha or 2AB.
-Mr Gadkari, the master persuader would tell you that India has a lot to offer the world.

 We at Fintech Storm have embarked on this ambitious mission of facilitating dialogue between Europe and India to catalyse innovation in sectors such as Banking, Payments, Financial services – but every epic journey has to start with one firm step!